ucd-library/ror-extend-demo/details.md

 The context files also work for the standard ROR organization JSON from their API as well, Although the `@context` needs to be added to the record.
 The JSONLD context file is found at https://ror-extend-demo.github.api/context/vivo.jsonld.

-### Controlled vocabularies

-Organizations are categorized in a number of ways; including type, free text keywords, and standard links and codes.
-These can all be used to organize the data.
+### ROR extension schema decisions

 A number of different organizational schemas were investigated.
 These include the [VIVO Ontology](https://wiki.lyrasis.org/display/VIVODOC111x/Ontology+Reference), the [Schema.org Organization](https://schema.org/Organization), and the [Global Research Identifier Database (GRID)]([https://www.grid.ac/) ontology.
 [ROR](https://ror.org/) has not specified a linked data ontology for their system.
 This is not a requirement, but would certainly help integrate ROR identifiers and their extensions.
 Since ROR's data format most closely follows the GRID ontology, that would be the most normal source for the ROR ontology.

-Each ontology has their good and bad components.
-In the end, we decided to embrace the VIVO ontology.
+After weighing pros and cons, we decided to embrace the VIVO ontology.
 This is because we felt is was the most likely ontology to be adopted by users of the ROR extension.
 In addition, we freely borrowed from VIVO class definitions, eg. Departments, Divisions, etc.

 Because the VIVO ontology is currently being updated, we fully expect our ROR ontology to be updated as well.

-#### Types
+#### Controlled vocabularies

 For assigning classed to the organizations, we encourage the use of the VIVO Organization Types.
 These are: